 - Installation of Apps and CMSs (WordPress, Joomla, etc.): Softaculous available for one-click installation.

 Do We Recommend A Small Orange?

-Stable uptime, quick page loading and a friendly chat with a knowledgeable support representative proved that A Small Orange knows what they’re doing.
+Stable uptime, quick page loading, and a fast, friendly chat with a knowledgeable support representative proved that A Small Orange knows what they’re doing.